ARGOeu/ce_comp/README.md

 Also during execution the script prints results in the command line regarding which points were missing from either, The Compute Engine(hadoop based) or the Argo Streaming Engine(flink based), the average error and the thresholded endpoints sorted in descednding order.

 #### Prequisites

+**Navigate inside the cloned directory**

 `$ pip install -r requirements.txt`
+`mv conf.template conf.cfg`
+**Note:** After generating conf.cfg, you need to manually edit it and add the information you need for your computations.

 #### Testing
 Inside the script's directory you can run the `$ pytest` command.